Acne returning when coming off the pill

 What's the lowdown?

-Hormonal contraception can come with a multitude of benefits: pregnancy prevention, lighter periods, reduced PMS and – the holy grail – clearer skin.
-For many acne sufferers, the combined pill is actually prescribed as a first treatment option, with many praising the transformative effects it has on their skin.
+For many acne sufferers, the combined pill is prescribed as a first treatment option, with many praising the positive effects it has on their skin.

-We asked our users, and 40% of them told us that they experienced spots or acne when stopping contraception, and in hormonal methods, this figure was even higher.
+We asked our users, and 40% of them told us that they experienced spots or acne when stopping contraception, and for hormonal methods, this figure was even higher.
 47% of combined contraception users, 48% of injection users and 44% of mini pill users reported that they noticed their spots or acne worsening when they stopped taking their contraception.

 Why is this?
 Does coming off the pill cause acne?
 Is this temporary?
 And how do we manage it?
 Here’s the lowdown…